 \subsection{General Nonlinear Likelihoods}

 The problem of inference in models with \gptext priors and nonlinear likelihoods has been tackled from a sampling perspective with algorithms such as elliptical slice sampling \citep[\ess,][]{murray2009elliptical}, which are more effective at drawing samples from strongly correlated Gaussians than generic \mcmc algorithms.
-Nevertheless, as we shall see in Section \ref{sec:expts-lgcp} the sampling cost of \ess remains a major challenge for practical usages.
+Nevertheless, as we shall see in Section \ref{sec:expts-lgcp}, the sampling cost of \ess remains a major challenge for practical usages.

-From variational inference perspective, the work by \citep{opper-arch-nc-2009} has been considerably under-recognized by the community even though it proposes an efficient full Gaussian posterior approximation for \gptext models with iid observations.
+From a variational inference perspective, the work by \citet{opper-arch-nc-2009} has been slightly under-recognized by the community even though it proposes an efficient full Gaussian posterior approximation for \gptext models with \iid observations.
 Our work pushes this breakthrough further by allowing multiple latent functions, multiple outputs, and more importantly, scalability to large datasets.

 Another approach to deterministic approximate inference is the integrated nested Laplace approximation \citep[\inla,][]{rue2009approximate}. \inla uses numerical integration to approximate the marginal likelihood, which makes it unsuitable for \gptext models that contain a large number of hyperparameters.